 Comprehensive or Targeted?
 How to Choose the Right Type of Autism Evaluation

 Autism evaluations aren’t one-size-fits-all.
-Whether you're a parent seeking answers for your child, an adult pursuing clarity, or a professional referring a patient, knowing when to pursue a comprehensive autism evaluation versus a targeted assessment can make a big difference.
+Whether you're a parent seeking answers for your child, an adult pursuing clarity, or a professional referring a client, knowing when to pursue a comprehensive autism evaluation versus a targeted assessment can make a big difference.

 What’s the Difference Between a Comprehensive and a Targeted Evaluation?